 Boost your career in Environmental Public Health Practice

-This 1-year Graduate Diploma in Environmental Public Health Practice is intended to provide you with comprehensive knowledge and skills required to function competently as professionals in the Environmental Health field.
+This 16-month Graduate Diploma in Environmental Public Health Practice is intended to provide you with comprehensive knowledge and skills required to function competently as professionals in the Environmental Health field.
 This program explores all aspects of the natural and built environment that can influence human health and disease.

 Explore the diversity of the field with topics including: